AyjuYaas/BIM/02_BIM2nd/README.md

 # BIM 2nd

-This Directory Contains all The Resources and Works Done on BIM 2nd Semester \
+This Directory Contains all The Resources and Works Done in BIM 2nd Semester \
 \
 The Programming Languages Used: